-While I … Read More
+In June of … Read More

 A fiscal policy implemented during President Bush’s period in office, which included cuts in taxes and increased government spending, is set to expire at the of this year.
 That means higher taxes, cuts in government spending, and a reduced budget deficit.